Home

 Missing Pre-OUT/Main IN terminal

-For some reason, the Pre-OUT/Main IN terminal as well as both jumper plugs were missing in this unit.
-Somebody who serviced this unit before removed it from the rear panel, cut out the wires, and bypassed the Pre-OUT/Main IN terminal directly to the power amplifier board.
-What a stupid solution!
-It looks ugly and disrespectful to this beautiful amplifier.
+For some unknown reason, the Pre-OUT/Main IN terminal, along with both jumper plugs, was missing from this unit.
+It appears that someone previously serviced the unit, removed the terminal from the rear panel, cut out the wires, and bypassed the Pre-OUT/Main IN terminal directly to the power amplifier board.
+This was not only an ineffective solution but also a disrespectful modification to such a fine amplifier.

-I installed a new terminal from the old stock and rewired all connections according to the schematic.
-Two resistors (R007 & R008, 220 kΩ, 1/4 W) were also soldered between the input and ground following the schematic diagram.
+To restore the unit to its original design, I installed a new terminal from my stock of spare parts and rewired all connections according to the schematic.
+Additionally, two resistors (R007 and R008, 220 kΩ, 1/4 W) were soldered between the input and ground as specified in the schematic diagram.

 Missing Pre-OUT/Main IN terminal and jumper plugs